gustaveroussy/sopa/docs/tutorials/cli_usage.md

 For this tutorial, we use a generated dataset.
 You can expect a total runtime of a few minutes.

 The command below will generate and save it on disk (you can change the path `tuto.zarr` to save it somewhere else).
-If you want to load your own data: choose the right panel below, or see the [`sopa read` CLI documentation](`../../cli/#sopa-read`).
+If you want to load your own data: choose the right panel below.
+For more information, refer to this [FAQ](../../faq/#what-kind-of-inputs-do-i-need-to-run-sopa) describing which data input you need, or see the [`sopa read`](`../../cli/#sopa-read`) documentation.

 === "Tutorial"
     ```sh